 Eventually, they'll begin to wean from their mother's milk—or a replacement liquid—and begin to digest solids.
 To begin the weaning process, start removing the mother from her litter for short periods of time.
 While the mother is away, introduce them to puppy food in a dish.
 Gradually increase the amount of time the litter is exposed to their own food, be encouraging, but do not force the food on them.

-Once puppies are weaned, they'll get all of their nutrition from dog food, so be sure to choose something that's not only tasty, but healthy, too.
+Once puppies are weaned, they'll get all of their nutrition from dog food, so be sure to choose something that's not only tasty, but healthy too.
 Puppies require and expend a lot of energy, so young dog nutritional requirements include increased protein to keep them fueled and feeling their best.
-Also, if possible puppies may require three to four smaller meals a day to start and slowly transitioned to two larger meals per day.
+Also, if possible puppies may require three to four smaller meals a day to start and then slowly transitioned to two larger meals per day.
 Talk to your vet about the best feeding regimen for your puppy to ensure he is getting his adequate daily nutrition.

 Expect puppies to play with their food at first.
 While eating may start as a game, young dogs will enjoy the taste, and look forward to the flavors and sensations of chewing.
 It may help to slightly moisten dry food to get your dog comfortable chewing.

-For most dogs, they reach their adult lifestage around one year old, so it is important to transition to an adult dog food.
-An adult dog's diet is based on size and activity level.
+For most dogs, they reach their adult lifestage around their first year, so it is important to transition to an adult dog food.
+An adult dog's food is based on size and activity level.
 If you have any questions as to how much you should be feeding your dog, it's best to check with your vet, but never overfeed your furry friend.
 At this stage of life, dogs require nutrition for maintenance.
 So, an extremely active pet would have different nutritional needs from a less active lap dog.
 Also, a large dog requires more food in his diet than a small breed needs to ingest.
 Once you've chosen the type of food to offer to your dog, remember that other elements, such as temperature, will influence changes in your dog's diet.
 Extreme heat and cold will burn more of your dog's energy, and he'll need to make up for that in his diet.
 Also, an activity change, such as starting an exercise regimen, will change the amount or type of food you offer your pet.

 7+ Age Dogs

-An often overlooked segment in a dog's lifestage cycle is his more mature years, those typically between 7 and 12.
+An often overlooked segment in a dog's lifestage cycle is his more mature years, those typically between seven and 12.
 While you're dog still has lots of life in him and probably doesn't have problems playing and exercising with you, you may notice that he is starting to slow down a little and his play sessions aren't as long as they used to be.
 Dogs are no different than humans in this regard.
 Just as we slow down with age, so do they, so it is vital to feed him a dog food that meets his mature adult needs.
-Because your dog has slowed down at this stage of his life, he needs more nutrients devoted to healthy organ, bone, and muscle maintenance.
+Because your dog has slowed down at this stage of his life, he needs more nutrients devoted to healthy organ, bone and muscle maintenance.
 A food formulated for his needs at this lifestage will keep him feeling young and active.
 Just because he slows down a little, doesn't mean it's a sign of the end; he still has lots of life and love left in him, he'll just need a diet that helps keep him feeling fit.

 A dog will reach his senior years typically around age 11, but again it can differ between size and breed of dog.
 Larger dogs tend to reach their senior years more quickly than smaller dogs due to the stress that is put on their body from being a large breed.
 As your dog ages, his body and nutrition needs will change once more.
 There will be metabolic and immunologic changes that require altering your dog's diet.
 Every dog differs, so be sure to ask your at your dog's annual checkup if he has reached or is approaching his senior years.